 Certain individuals with SCI appear to have adequate driving ability in specially-modified cars.
 Individuals with paraplegia are less likely to have limitations that decrease driving ability than individuals with tetraplegia.
-However, certain requirements that CMV drivers must meet (e.g., inspecting and adjusting loads during a long trip) would exceed the capabilities of a lone individual with SCI (the possible exception might be a sealed vehicle that did not require inspection during a trip).
-Driving a specially-modified CMV with a partner might be a possible option for certain individuals with enough functional ability to perform driving tasks.
+However, certain requirements that CMV drivers must meet (e.g., inspecting and adjusting loads during a long trip) may exceed the capabilities of a lone individual with SCI (the possible exception might be a sealed vehicle that did not require inspection during a trip).